 This will not only save you money in the long run, but it will also give you peace of mind that you’ve got a reliable furnace to get you through the coldest weather of the year.

-3. Winterize Your Housewinterize_your_home
+3. Winterize Your House

 It is so smart to spend time winterizing your home.
 For very little time spent on these easy tasks and habits, you will reap big rewards in reduced heating bills.